A man is handed the bill at a restaurant.

 1. Your credit utilization ratio is the amount of available credit you’re using.

-2. Calculate your credit usage by dividing the total of your balances by the total of your revolving credit.
+2. Calculate your credit card utilization by dividing the total of your balances by the total of your revolving credit.

-3. When your credit utilization is high it might signal you’re having trouble paying your balances and can lower your credit score.
+3. When your credit utilization is high it might signal you’re having trouble paying your balances and may lower your credit score.

 Your credit utilization ratio (also known as a credit utilization rate) represents the percentage of your total available credit you’re using.
 Only revolving credit accounts, such as credit cards or personal lines of credit, apply to your utilization ratio.

-You can manage your credit utilization by calculating your ratio and keeping it low.
+You may manage your credit utilization by calculating your ratio and keeping it low.
 This could improve your credit score and open you to more credit opportunities.

 How do you calculate your credit utilization ratio?